Why Julie Adenuga stopped listening to new music

 Her parents were strict, but they loved music and encouraged the children to be creative.

 "I think it stems from not having a lot of money.
 Anything we wanted, we would have to create.
-We would make go-karts out of wood and bits of discarded prams people would leave in the estate.
+We would make go-karts out of wood and bits of discarded prams people would leave in the estate."

 There was one exception, though.
 The children always had the latest games console.